moby/hyperkit/README.md

 ### Relationship to xhyve and bhyve

-Hyperkit includes a hypervisor derived from [xhyve](http://www.xhyve.org), which in turn was derived from [bhyve](http://www.bhyve.org).
+HyperKit includes a hypervisor derived from [xhyve](http://www.xhyve.org), which in turn was derived from [bhyve](http://www.bhyve.org).
 See the [original xhyve README](README.xhyve.md) which incorporates the bhyve README.